Get up to $6,000 in TikTok Ad CreditsClaim Credits

 How tools estimate Shopify sales

 None of this touches the store's private analytics.
 There is no login, no access to the merchant's Shopify dashboard, no insider feed.
 Everything is modeled from what any visitor's browser can already see, organized and sampled at a scale a person doing it by hand could not match.
-That is the whole point of the question people ask about accuracy: the number is a careful estimate built from public data, and once you know that, you know exactly how much weight to put on it.
+That is the whole point of the question people ask about accuracy: the number is a careful estimate built from public information, and once you know that, you know exactly how much weight to put on it.

 What makes an estimate tighter or looser